malykhmd/waveguide/README.md

-# waveguide
+# Waveguide
-A program for calculation of waveguide normal waves
+A program for calculation of waveguide normal waves, written in Sage.